 Getting started with the HV Pro ESC.

-The following items are included with each APD F-Series ESC.
+The following items are included in the box with each APD HV Pro ESC.

 Required for Setup (Not Included):

 - 2 x Power Cable (8 - 12 AWG)

 - 3 x Motor Cable (8 - 12 AWG)

 - 1 x Signal Telemetry Cable (3 Pin 0.1" Female)